nickkuijpers/laravel-custom-post-manager/README.md

 A codeable CMS for Laravel with post types and custom fields.
 Extendable as you wish.

-This package requires you to use Vue.js.
-Laravel 5.3 comes with this as default which gives you the possibility to install this package and have a fully working post type manager in minutes.
+Vue.js and Vue Resource is required.
+But as Laravel 5.3 ships this with default you will be able to install this easily.

-This package will easily add a user interface to manage post types with custom fields based on the selected page template.
+This package gives you the possibility to easily add a user interface to manage post types with custom fields based on the selected page template.
 You can easliy define the post types with authentication and fill in the required custom fields.

-It's very easy to add custom fields like Maps, repeaters etc. Comes with a preset of custom fields.
+You can extend this framework by adding new custom fields as described below.
+Ships with default custom fields.

 ## Installation # TO DO